Marisol Limón Martínez is a multidisciplinary artist whose work encompasses writing, music, and visual art.

 She is the author of Via Dissimulata: In Three Voices; After You, Dearest Language; First Space, Then Structures; and Honorary Men.

-Marisol released her latest album, Here Her Ghost, produced by Godfrey Diamond, and her first EP, Autoportrait, under the name Marisol Limon.
+Marisol has released two albums of chamber pop songs, Here Her Ghost and Autoportrait, under the name Marisol Limon.

 She was born in San Antonio, Texas, received her BA in Art History from Barnard College, and studied classical piano at the Manhattan School of Music.

-Marisol divides her time between Mexico and Southeast Asia.
+Marisol is based in Los Angeles, and currently divides her time between Mexico and Southeast Asia, where she recently had a production grant at Ethnictro in Yogyakarta, Indonesia and participated South Fest, an artist residency and festival in Songkhla, Thailand.
 She performs and exhibits in the US, Europe, and Asia, and has been a visiting artist at Stanford University, the School of Visual Arts (SVA), Brown University, The New School (Parsons & Eugene Lang), Columbia University, and Queens College.